Edit Page

 git push azure master

 • Find the Local Git credentials.
-In an app’s Deployment Center, under the Local Git/FTPS credentials tab, look under Application-scope.
+In the app’s Deployment Center, under the Local Git/FTPS credentials tab, look under Application-scope.

-• Copy and enter the username and then copy and enter the password.
+• Copy and enter the username and then copy and enter the password as shown below:

 1. Enable Azure Build Automation We need to enable Azure build automation.
 This will have Azure App Services install any necessary dependencies and package the application to run on Azure.